streamich/nmsg-rpc/README.md

 ## `rpc.Router.Buffered`

-Is the same as `rpc.Router` except it buffers all outgoing `.emit()` calls for 5 milliseconds and then combines them into one bulk request and flushed it.
+`rpc.Router.Buffered` is almost the same as `rpc.Router` except it buffers all outgoing `.emit()` calls for 5 milliseconds and then combines them into one bulk request and flushes it, thus combining many small calls into one bigger request.

 ## `rpc.Api`